arbajmomin00/SnakeGame/README.md

 - `v`: diminish the snake's length by one
 - `space`: remove all snake's blocks and return to length 1
 - `r`: pause the game

+To play the game without comiling the code, download the Snake.exe executable and double click on it.